clearwsd/clearwsd/README.md

 cd clear-wsd
 mvn package
 ```
-Alternatively (or additionally), for use as an API, install the package in your local Maven repo (~/.m2/repository)
+Alternatively (or additionally), for use as an API, install the package in your local Maven repo (`~/.m2/repository`), use
 ```bash
 mvn install
 ```